jinghuazhao/PW-pipeline/README.md

 ## USAGE

-The pipeline requires users to specify both software and database to be used, which is now through [PWP.ini](PWP.ini) in the working directory.
+The pipeline requires users to specify both software and database to be used, which is now through [pwp.ini](pwp.ini) in the working directory.

 The syntax is then
 ```bash